lucianboatright/JS_Tic_tack_toe/README.md

 High test coverage.

+## planning

+player hold array of populated positions if player array includes winning combo then they win

+planning form from front to back
+- Mark mark on board
+- Take turns (X then Y)
+- Win Logic
+- Draw (when table full)
+- Restart

 ## User stories
 As a player 1
 I would like to choose either O's or X's as my mark